Dance Moms season 4: Overview

 Miller fears her Junior Elite Competition team doesn't show enough drive and threatens them by hosting nationwide open auditions for a new team.
 Although on a winning streak, tension rises between Miller and long-time client Kelly Hyland, and Miller finds herself in definite need of new dancers.
 Meanwhile, Melissa relishes in her daughters' successes with Mackenzie's blossoming music career and Maddie embracing new opportunities to dance.
 On the 100th episode, Miller unveils her new "Select Ensemble" for the first time.
-At the very end of the season, Chloe and Christi decide to leave the ALDC.
+At the very end of the season, Chloe and Christi decide to leave the ALDC after a comment made by Miller regarding Chloe's medical condition.

 Cast

 The fourth season featured sixteen star billing cast members in the first seven episodes, and thirteen from episode eight onwards, with various other dancers and moms appearing throughout the season.
-This season is also the last to feature Brooke Hyland, Paige Hyland, and Chloe Lukasiak as part of the ALDC team as well as the first to feature Kalani Hilliker.
-(NOTE: Chloe only leaves the ALDC.
+This season is also the last to feature Brooke Hyland, Paige Hyland, and Chloe Lukasiak as part of the ALDC team and the show as well as the first to feature Kalani Hilliker.
+(NOTE: Chloe only leaves the show temporarily.
 She returns in season seven.)